Away With The Steiners

 Exploring other areas of the caravanserai and grand North Gate.

-The mausoleum is undoubtedly the star of the Taj Mahal complex, but there are other things to look out for too.
+The mausoleum is undoubtedly the star of the Taj Mahal complex; but there are other things to look out for too.
+The surrounding structures and artistic details are equally significant to the site’s history and architectural brilliance.

 The Taj Mahal complex is situated on the southern bank of the Yamuna River.